frogtown1/atmex-demo/README.md

-# atmex-demo
+# atmex (demo)
-ATM-SharePay-hybrid demonstrating user action models within a client-server system.
+This program demos a standard user experience at a ATM-SharePay hybrid system, featuring the ability to deposit into and withdraw from a personal card (wip)